johnmichaelkuczynski/newcognitiveprofiler/replit.md

 ### Backend Dependencies

 - Express.js for API server
-- OpenAI SDK for AI analysis
+- OpenAI SDK for AI analysis (used for OpenAI and Perplexity)
+- Anthropic SDK for Claude analysis
+- DeepSeek API for cognitive profiling
 - Drizzle ORM for database operations
 - Zod for validation